evainlau/pycao/tutorialManual/discover.rst

 How is designed the pycao code ?
 What are the objectives.
 =================================================================

-Shortening the necessary code for the description of an object is the main objective of Pycao.
+Since Pycao is designed to be a language for 3D-scenes, its efficiency depends on the concepts introduced for the simplification of the description.

+A carpenter does not use mathematical computations, or more exactly uses a very minimal set of measurements and usual natural words otherwise, which are sufficient to transmit the knowledge from one carpenter to a colleague.
+In particular, a carpenter never uses matrices commonly seen in 3D-software.
+Yet is able to build a full window.
+The objective of
+Pycao is to mimic the attitude of a carpenter, and in some sense to build a language close to the natural language with few maths in the code.
+You describe the scene in pseudo-natural language.
+Pycao computes the maths for you.

 Simplifying  paradigms towards this objective have been introduced :carrying objects in boxes, genealogy system with parents and children, CSG geometry, hooks which are markers similar to the pen marks in a workshop, measurements possible from the left and from the right using various units, easy to build libraries ...

+Summing up, a language that allows a short and natural code for the description of a 3D-object is the main objective of Pycao.

 To get an idea of the complexity, the above bike requires around 250 lines of code.
 The simple scene with a table or a wheel as below require in the library